rgabdrakhmanov/MirantisScripts/README.md

-MirantisScripts

-Weather you are on a linux/macos or a Windows Subsystem for Linux , this script should work.
+Weather you are on a linux/macos or a Windows Subsystem for Linux, the scripts should work.

 In a terminal session (either direct for linux/macos, or after starting the wsl in CMD), go to your Documents folder and clone :